weissec/Nsolver/README.md

 - DNS CNAME Records
 - Registrar
 - SSL Certificate CN
+- Live Status (HTTP/HTTPS Check)

 ### Upcoming Changes:
 - The tool will be expanded to include an initial subdomain enumeration.
-- Better layout and more information printed on screen.
+- Better layout and more information in terminal.

 ### Usage:
 ```